dalenguyen/firestore-import-export/README.md

 # Import database to Firestore

-This will import one collection to firebase and it will overwrite your current collection if there is a collection with that name in your Firestore
+This will import one collection to Firestore and it will overwrite your current collection if there is a collection with that name in your Firestore

 ```
 node import.js import-to-firestore.json